-Notify your customers of events at your establishment, such as live music, happy hours, or trivia night.
+Notify your customers about events like live music, happy hours, or trivia night.

 Encourage new sign-ups with an enticing reward, such a free meal or a coupon.

 Drive engagement and sales by letting customers choose your next flavor or special.